lukespademan/microbit-roboticarm/README.md

 To add: light on/off

 ## maplinrobot.py
-taken from the magpi? (i think).
+https://github.com/peterlavelle/maplinarm.
 This file is imported by pi.py and comminucates with the robotic arm

 ## pi.py
 this takes the data from a microbit (microbitdongle.py) which it commmunicates with over serial, and uses maplinrobot.py to move the robot